 - Second bridge interface

-- Model r40 or higher monitoring points support a second capture interface so you can monitor multiple points in your network.
+- Model r40 and higher monitoring points support a second bridge interface for Usage monitoring so you can monitor multiple points in your network.
 You can also give each interface a meaningful name that will be used for display purposes.